-Total Weight on Your Vehicle's Tires
+Total Weight on the Vehicle's Tires

-Be sure the vehicle's tires are inflated to the upper limit for cold tires.
-These numbers can be found on the Tire and Loading Information label.
-See Vehicle Load
+Inflate the vehicle's tires to the upper limit for cold tires.
+These numbers can be found on the Certification label or see Vehicle Load Limits \$\phi\$ 156 for more information.
+Do not go over the GVW limit for the vehicle, or the GAWR, including the weight of the trailer tongue.
+If using a weight distributing hitch, do not go over the rear axle limit before applying the weight distribution spring bars.

-Limits

-→ 181.
-Make sure not to go over the GVW limit for the vehicle, including the weight of the trailer tongue.